1,000+ Opportunities

 Connecticut Environmental Policy Act (CEPA) State Historic Preservation Office National Historic Preservation Act National Environmental Policy Act Policy and Program Guidelines One-on-One Assistance During Open Grant Periods: Email CommunityInvestmentFund@ct. gov or, during open grant periods, schedule a 30-minute virtual meeting with a CIF staff member.

-Based on current listing details, eligibility includes: Minority-owned, Women-owned, Veteran-owned Businesses in distressed municipalities Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Minority-owned, Women-owned, Veteran-owned Businesses in distressed municipalities.
+Confirm the full requirements in the official notice before applying.